Pre-Diabetes – A Reversible Condition

-Before developing type 2 diabetes, people are always pre-diabetic.
-Taking proper measures at this time can help you prevent many serious health diseases like type 2 diabetes, heart diseases and problems with blood vessels, eyes and kidneys.
+Taking proper measures during prediabetes can help you prevent many serious health diseases like type 2 diabetes, heart diseases and problems with blood vessels, eyes and kidneys.

-- Eat healthy well-balanced diet.
+- Eat a healthy well-balanced diet.
 Avoid junk foods.

 - Inculcate a habit of regular exercise.

 - Eat lots of fruits and vegetables as they are rich in fiber.

 - Include whole wheat grains in all meals as they provide ample fiber.

 - Completely avoid refined cereals like white rice, white bread, refined flour (maida), white pasta, etc.